 - To identify scientific and commercial applications for the ML tools developed through the JRA tasks.

-Europlanet 2024 RI Machine Learning is led by IWF-OEAW with input from the KNOW Center Graz, the University of Passau, ACRI-ST, DLR, INAF, IAP-CAS and Armagh Observatory and Planetarium.
+Europlanet 2024 RI Machine Learning is a collaboration between IWF-OEAW. the KNOW Center Graz, the University of Passau, ACRI-ST, DLR, INAF, IAP-CAS and Armagh Observatory and Planetarium.